ImSouhay/Grove-ServerSide/README.md

 ```

 ### `pokedex/lang.json`:
-- `title`:The title of the Pokedex menu.
+- `title`: The title of the Pokedex menu.
-- `fillerMaterial`:The filler material in the Menus
+- `fillerMaterial`: The filler material in the Menus

 ### `pokedex/accounts/*.json`:
--Stores info about player's progression, claimed rewards and available rewards.
+- Stores info about player's progression, claimed rewards and available rewards.

 ### `poketrainer/config.json`: